-Ingredion: (INGR) Doesn’t make food products directly, but is an international company that supplies certain ingredients to major food manufacturers.
-These include oils, sweeteners, starches and grains.
-Most importantly, all of their products are plant-based.
+Ingredion: (INGR) Does not directly make food products but is an international company that supplies certain ingredients to major food manufacturers.
+These include oils, sweeteners, starches, and grains.
+All Ingredion products are plant-based.

-Tofutti: (TOFB) A New Jersey based company that makes a range of soy-based, dairy-free foods for the vegan and vegetarian markets.
-They are best known for their namesake vegan ice cream, but also have a larger dairy-free product line including: Better Than Cream Cheese, Sour Supreme and Ricotta Cheese
+Tofutti: (TOFB) A New Jersey-based company that makes a range of soy-based, dairy-free foods for the vegan and vegetarian markets.
+Tofutti is most well-known for its vegan ice cream, but also has a larger dairy-free product line including Better Than Cream Cheese, Sour Supreme, and Ricotta Cheese

-Hain Celestial: (HAIN) An U.S. based food company that owns several natural and organic food divisions.
-You might recognize a few such as, Celestial Seasonings & Teas, Health Valley and Hain Pure Foods.
+Hain Celestial: (HAIN) American-based food company that owns several natural and organic food divisions.
+You might recognize a few such as Celestial Seasonings & Teas, Health Valley, and Hain Pure Foods.

 Challenges for Vegan Companies

-The hurdles facing vegan stocks are similar to other rapidly developing and evolving industries: Unpredictability.
+The hurdles facing vegan stocks are similar to other rapidly developing and evolving industries: Uncertainty.

-For example, Beyond Meat sells almost half of its products to the food service industry, primarily restaurants and universities.
+Regardless of its exponential growth, the vegan food space is still relatively small and has yet to prove long-term assurance.
+There is no guarantee that any young business will stand the test of time.
+Beyond Meat sells almost half of its products to the foodservice industry, primarily restaurants and universities.
 Several of its competitors are in similar positions.
-During the pandemic, restaurants simply don’t have the usual number of patrons, even considering the trends toward pick-up and delivery options.
+During the pandemic, restaurants simply didn’t have the usual number of patrons, even considering the trends toward pick-up and delivery options.
 With such a large portion of plant-based meat sales going to restaurants and schools, adaptation must come quickly and the ideal path is not clear.
-Just like most investments, where there is great potential there is also a commensurate amount of risk.
+Just like most investments, where there is great potential, there is also an equal, if not greater amount of risk.